FreddieRidell/freddieridell.com/src/content/open-source/index.md

 + [tree][wrenTree]: For pretty printing tree structures.
 + [tempo][wrenTempo]: A date Library.
 + [stream proposal][wrenStreamProposal]: A proposal for introducing streams to the language.

+## [ContentEditableComponent][ce]
+While working on [Codogo Write][codogoWrite], we found a need for a react component that would allow us to work simply with `content-editable` elements in the DOM.
+Click [here](/open-source/content-editable-component/) for more information.

 [ce]: https://www.npmjs.com/package/content-editable-component
 [codogoWrite]: https://write.codogo.io